fernseed/fernseed.github.io/technology/_posts/2015-09-28-multi-app-single-focus.md

 <a href="/assets/images/software-scrivener-safari-responsive@3x.png"><img srcset="/assets/images/software-scrivener-safari-responsive@2x.png 2x, /assets/images/software-scrivener-safari-responsive@3x.png 3x" src="/assets/images/software-scrivener-safari-responsive.png" alt="Click to enlarge" title="Responsive Design in Safari"></a>

-Or do you need a fully-rendered preview of the eBook you're writing but there's no in-app ability in your editor to do so?
+Or do you need a fully-rendered preview of the eBook you're writing but there's no in-app ability in your editor to provide it?
 [Marked][#Marked] can be slotted in alongside it. [^marked] Combine it with the use of [Critic Markup](http://criticmarkup.com) syntax as revisions are made and you'll also get editing and proofing tools 'built into' your writing workflow, even if your primary writing application doesn't offer such a feature.
 Or keep your notes or mind maps alongside your text editor of choice but deal with them both in the same dedicated 'space'.

 This approach to purposefully-limited or targeted multitasking is one of the reasons I really like the idea of the [iPad Pro](https://www.apple.com/ipad-pro/) as a potential laptop replacement. [^viticci]